Affine connection representation of gauge fields

 We know that in gauge theory, the field strength and the gauge-covariant derivative

 both contain a coupling constant $g$, which measures the strength of interaction.
 A problem is that why is there a coupling constant $g$?

-If representing gauge fields by affine connection, we can obtain a nice interpretation.
+If we represent gauge fields by affine connection, we can obtain a nice interpretation.
 For example, if we use $\Gamma_{MNP}$ to represent gauge potentials, it is not hard to find some specific conditions to turn the curvature tensor $R_{NPQ}^M$ to

 Thus, $R_{MNPQ}$ can be used to represent field strength.
 In addition, for any $\rho_M$, we see that

 Eq.(\ref{EqCurvaturePre}) and Eq.(\ref{EqChargePre}) mean that the coupling constant $g$ may have a geometric meaning, which originates from $G^{RH}$.